-Lead officer: Janet Dart - Policy & Engagement Officer Decision maker: Community Committee People involved: Emma Wiggins - Director of Regeneration & Neighbourhoods Martyn Cassell - Head of Environment & Leisure Phil Sutcliffe - Communications & Policy Manager Jeff Kitson - Parking Services Manager Decision: Parking Policy.
+Lead officer: Janet Dart - Policy & Engagement Officer Decision maker: Policy & Resources Committee People involved: Emma Wiggins - Director of Regeneration & Neighbourhoods Martyn Cassell - Head of Environment & Leisure Phil Sutcliffe - Communications & Policy Manager Jeff Kitson - Parking Services Manager Decision: Parking Policy.
 Policy, project, service, contractReview, change, new, stop This is a new policy.
-Date of decision: The draft Parking Policy will be going to Community Committee The date when the final decision is made.
-The EIA must be complete before this point and inform the final decision. on 6 March 2024 following an 8-week public consultation.
+Date of decision: The date when the final decision is made.
+The EIA must be complete before this point and inform the final decision.
+The draft Parking Policy will be going to Policy & Resources Committee on 20 March 2024 for adoption following endorsement by the Community Committee on 6 March 2024.
 Summary of the decision: Aims and objectives Key actions Expected outcomes Who will be affected and how?
 How many people will be affected?
 The aim and objective is to develop a Parking Policy, pulling together all procedures and processes so that residents, members, officers and visitors to the borough have clarity on the Swale Borough Council (SBC) parking service.
 It will also ensure the free flow of traffic and to maintain highway safety for both drivers and pedestrians.
 To carry out a review in line with the agreed scope agreed by the Community Committee.
 There will be a policy document that provides clarity on all aspects of the SBC parking service.
 Potentially all vehicle users residing or visiting the borough will be affected as they will need to either park overnight and/or move about the borough on their day-to-day business.
 Information and research: Outline the information and research that has informed the decision.
 Include sources and key findings.
 Include information on how the decision will affect people with different protected characteristics.
 A great deal of information was already available within the Parking Service Team via various systems including Imperial, PowerBi, Metric, Podpoint, RingGo and APCOA.
 Data is input into these systems and they can produce detailed reports which were used to inform the Parking Policy Working Groups decisions.
 Data from other local authorities in Kent were obtained on charges and charging periods as this was a useful reference for fair decision making.
 People with different characteristics were considered during the review and development of the policy, in particular: Disability - parking is made available at most car parks for the disabled, there are also various methods of payment available.
 Pregnancy and maternity - there are parent/toddler bays available as the multi-storey car park.
-Age - the preference for a variety of methods of payments is
+Age - the preference for a variety of methods of payments is acknowledged and made available in car parks.